Are financial planners in demand?

 The FASEA Code of Ethics commences on the 1st of January 2020.
 In just a few short years, all existing advisers will have to meet the Education Standard, which is an approved degree.
 In short, 2020 is going to be a busy year for current and aspiring planners and advisers doing courses, preparing for the exam and more.

 The big question on many candidates’ minds: is it all worth it?
-After all, are financial planners in demand?
+After all, are financial planners and paraplanners in demand?

 Logically, once the barrier to becoming a financial planner is higher, fewer people will move in to the profession.
 There will be a greater share of clientele left for those that do make it through.

 As for demand for services from the general public, the spirit of FASEA and the new standards is to reinvigorate the sector and inspire public confidence in professional financial advisers.
 In other words, it’s meant to get rid of the dodgy operators.
 Since November 2019, ASIC’s Financial Advisers Register contains more adviser information than ever before.
 It’s easier to look someone up and check their cred.